Fusion’s Neutron Hammer: The Impact on Design

-As fusion energy edges closer to commercial reality, a central engineering challenge is emerging: the extreme neutron flux bombarding the inner core of reactors, threatening the longevity of critical components, especially seals, structural materials, and vacuum vessels.
-For some first-generation reactors like SPARC, this could mean replacing key parts every year.
-But new designs such as ARC propose alternative solutions, like the FLiBe liquid blankets, to mitigate this issue.
+As fusion energy edges closer to commercial reality, a central engineering challenge is emerging: the extreme neutron flux bombarding the inner core of reactors, threatening the longevity of critical components, especially seals, structural materials and vacuum vessels.
+For some first-generation reactors like ARC, this could mean replacing key parts at a certain frequency.
+But design updates inside ARC propose alternative solutions, like the FLiBe liquid blankets, to mitigate this issue.

 SPARC: Fusion’s Neutron Hammer

 SPARC, developed by Commonwealth Fusion Systems, is one of the most advanced high-field tokamak prototypes in the world.
 It is expected to achieve plasma breakeven (Q > 1) by 2026.
-However, due to its compact size and high magnetic fields (up to 12 T), the neutron flux is way beyond usual rates in the industrial nuclear installations used for electricity production.
+It is interesting to note its compact size and high magnetic fields (up to 12 T); the neutron flux is way beyond usual rates in the industrial nuclear installations used for electricity production.

 Maintenance and Sealing: The Hidden Bottleneck